-UC, CSU, Associate Degree Applicable Prerequisite: Ability to match pitches
+UC, CSU, Associate Degree Applicable Prerequisite: Ability to match pitches Lecture: Minimum 16 hours per semester Laboratory: Minimum 32 hours per semester

 Introduction to the proper use of the voice in both singing and speaking, including techniques of posture, breathing, breath control, tone color, diction, use of the simple musical repertoire, and beginning interpretation.
 This course may be taken two times.